-Forget what salt does to your health, take a look at all of the wonderful things that it can do in the laundry room, plus a few other things that will make your life a little easier.
+Forget what salt does to your health, take a look at all of the wonderful things that it can do for your clothes.
 It’s a pretty helpful mineral.

 The one household chore that I hate the most, is laundry.
 It is a thankless job that never, ever ends.
-Day in and day out clothes are being sorted, treated, washed, dried, folded, put away just to go through the same cycle again a few days later [insert scream].
-I actually prefer cleaning the toilets, after 4 boys, then doing the laundry.
+Day in and day out clothes are being sorted, treated, washed, dried, folded, and put away, just to go through the same cycle again a few days later [insert scream].
+I actually prefer cleaning the toilets, after 4 boys, than doing the laundry.

 To keep the colors from bleeding and ruining other clothing, soak new clothes in a mixture of 1/4 cup salt, 1/4 cup laundry detergent and a gallon of lukewarm water for a 3o minutes.
 Rinse then wash as directed.

 To clean the stainless steel soleplate of a steam iron, pour a thin layer of salt on a brown paper bag.
 With your iron turned on low and the steam function disabled run the iron back and forth over the salt until clean.

 To prolong the life of your stockings and prevent them from getting runs, soak new stocking in 4 cups of water mixed with a 1/2 cup salt for one hour prior to hand washing.